-33. FAIR VALUE OF FINANCIAL INSTRUMENTS
+34. FAIR VALUE OF FINANCIAL INSTRUMENTS

 The carrying amounts of financial assets and liabilities which are due to be received or settled within one year are reasonable approximation of their respective fair values, and accordingly, no disclosure of the fair values of these financial instruments is made.
-For non-current financial assets and liabilities, in the opinion of the directors of the Company, since their carrying amounts are not significantly different from their respective fair values, no disclosure of the fair values of these financial instruments is made.
+For non-current financial assets and liabilities, except bank and other borrowings, in the opinion of the directors of the Company, since their carrying amounts are not significantly different from their respective fair values, no disclosure of the fair values of these financial instruments is made.
+The fair values of the non-current portion of bank and other borrowings, which are categorised as level 2 in the fair value hierarchy, have been calculated by discounting the expected future cash flows using rates currently available for instruments with similar terms, credit risk and remaining maturities.